takmatsukawa/digitalgarden/src/site/notes/Posts/The home page is here..md

 Hello world!

-👈 All of my posts can available there
+👈 All of my posts are available there.
+Click the "Posts" link!